Beverage Container Stewardship Program (Litter Act)

 |Handling Fee||Confidential handling fee paid by Encorp Pacific (Canada) and Brewers Distributors Ltd. (BDL) to authorized depots and contracted retailers.
 Bottle depots independently negotiate handling fees directly with the beer industry.
 Handling fees fluctuate depending on the cost to collect and process each type of container. |

-CAD$0.00 to CAD$0.18 as of February 1, 2020.
+CAD$0.00 to CAD$0.16, depending on container type.
+CRF data can be found here.
 (Container Recycling Fees are calculated on an annual basis and based on net cost of collection and recycling of specific containers.)

 |Unredeemed Deposits||Retained by producer/distributor/importer, to cover program management including collection, recycling, and consumer awareness.|